AlbertProfe/pronunciationApp/frontend/PRA01_DOCUMENTATION/PRA01_DOCUMENTATION.md

 Changed the variable BASE_URL with the new link for the Postman mock server.
 Created a new function called fetchUsers() that read the variable BASE_URL but withe users end point.
-Heres the code implemented, and highlighted the changes:
+Here's the code implemented, and highlighted the changes:

 <br>